 It is also possible to specify whether the initialization routine is to be called at DLL termination or not.
 Specifying "TERMGLOBAL" (short form "TERMG") will cause the initialization routine to be called when the last instance of the Dynamic Link Library is terminated.
 Specifying "TERMINSTANCE" (short form "TERMI") will cause the initialization routine to be called each time an instance of the Dynamic Link Library is terminated.
 Note that the initialization routine is passed an argument indicating whether it is being called during DLL initialization or DLL termination.
 If "INITINSTANCE" is used and no termination option is specified, "TERMINSTANCE" is assumed.
-If "INITIGLOBAL" is used and no termination option is specified, "TERMGLOBAL" is assumed.

-For more information on Windows NT executable file formats, see the chapter entitled "The Win32 Executable and DLL File Formats" on page 257.
+For more information on Windows NT executable file formats, see the chapter entitled "The Win32 Executable and DLL File Formats" on page 229.